 Designed to provide a foundation of knowledge encompassing the principles of medication administration and pharmacology.
 The course covers methods of calculation of appropriate dosages in various measurement systems, classifications of commonly prescribed drugs, nursing implications, patient teaching responsibilities and the legalities of medication administration.
 Students will learn about the profession of nursing, health care delivery, critical thinking, physical assessment and use of the nursing process.
 Development of psychomotor skills is acquired through supervised lab performance.
 Prerequisites: Admission to Nursing Program.
 Corequisite: BIOL 1111K.
-Offered: Fall, Summer.

-NURS 1111 Fundamentals of Nursing Practice
+NURS 1111 Medical Surgical Nursing I